 This wonderful woman is such a well adjusted person.
 Her personality sparkles.
 She has such a horrendous story to tell but is always thankful for how it turned out.
 At every point in her story which she loves to tell, she always talks about how her life improved, over and over again.
 She is always smiling, is grateful for opportunities in her life, is extremely supportive and encouraging for other ostomates and never feels sorry for herself

 - Evelyn was named “Optimist of the Year” for 1998 – 1999 by her Optimist club of which she has been an active member since 1993 and has served on the club’s board as well as volunteered with the many yearly events.

-- She has participated in several fashion shows as a model.
+- She has participated in several fashion shows like a model.
 She is a virtual fashion plate while at the same time displaying graciousness and a wondrous spirit.

 - She has been a member of the Winnipeg Ostomy Association since 1972 and has only missed three meetings in all that time.